Keynotes and plenaries

 - ‘Building media histories through archival research’, guest lecture on the MA Film and Cultural Studies, University of Sunderland, March 2017.

 - ‘Real and Realist Horrors’, guest lecture on the undergraduate module ‘Theorising Spectatorship’, Anglia Ruskin University, October 2016.

-- ‘Real death and horror film culture from the grind house to your house’, Offscreen Film Festival, Cinema Nova, Brussels, March 2016.
+- ‘Real death and horror film culture’, Offscreen Film Festival, Cinema Nova, Brussels, March 2016.